 Entry, Exit & Visa Requirements

-All non-EU citizens staying longer than three days in Slovenia must register with the local police within 72 hours of arrival and inform the local police station of any change in their address.
-If you are staying at a hotel or an apartment/house rented through a company, the management will handle the registration on your behalf.
-Visitors who are staying with family members or friends or who are camping must complete the registration themselves.
-Registration is available 24 hours a day at police stations and is free of charge.
-Failure to register can result in fines up to 400 Euros (550 USD).
+All non-EU citizens staying longer than three days must register with the local police within 72 hours of arrival and inform the local police station of any change in their address.
+If you are staying at a hotel or an apartment/house rented through a company, the management will register for you.
+If you are staying with family members or friends or are camping, you must complete the registration yourself at a police station.
+Registration is free.
+Failure to register can result in hefty fines.

-The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Slovenia.
+HIV/AIDS Restrictions: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Slovenia.

-Information about dual nationality or the prevention of international child abduction can be found on our website.
+Information about dual nationality prevention of international child abduction can be found or our website.
 For further information about customs regulations, please read our Customs Information page.

 Safety and Security